DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-01-need-for-teacher-success.md

 ## Service opportunity

-The work of the Get Ready To Teach squad taught us that if we can improve the ITT experience by one increment for trainees, it could mean an additional 2,817 teachers could be joining the workforce in a single year.
+The work of the Get ready to teach squad taught us that if we can improve the ITT experience by one increment for trainees, it could mean an additional 2,817 teachers could be joining the workforce in a single year.
 We were clear that this cannot be achieved by building a digital support service alone.
 Our objectives therefore became:

 - more trainees achieving QTS and progressing to their first state teaching job
 - consistent support for trainees across provider and route boundaries